Two Dogs

 Nowhere Man

 The blackness takes on shape and definition.
 It hops in front of his eyes, picking at something on the ground near a boot someone has left lying about.
-The boot has a leather cord wrapped around it at the graft, braided back upon itself as if it was intended to stay there.
+The boot has a leather cord wrapped around it at the graft, braided back upon itself as if it was intended to remain there.

 Without the slightest forewarning, the boot moves, and by the time he concludes with some conviction that the boot’s on his own foot, the crows have flown away.